ByeNow12/CPSC233GroupProject/README.md

 4. Compile the file(s) using the command javac (file name).java

 Run Instructions:
-1. Run the file using the command java (file name)
+1. Run the file using the command java Game